GezahegnTsegaye/NSPRO/README.md

 # NSPRO

-Simple project for Bayes Spam filtering using java
+Simple project using Bayes algorithm for Spam filtering